karthequian/Kubernetes/03_02 Running your first helloworld/Readme.md

 ## Chapter Goals

 1. Starting up minikube
-2. Setup your first kubernetes helloworld application
+2. Set up your first Kubernetes helloworld application
 3. Run your application in a minikube environment
-4. Expose application via a loadbalancer and see it running
+4. Expose application via a load balancer and see it running

 ### Starting up minikube

 First, get minikube up and running with the command `minikube start`.
-This command sets up a kubernetes dev environment for you via virtualbox.
+This command sets up a Kubernetes dev environment for you via VirtualBox.

 Command output:
 ```